Catch! Teenieping: Season 3: Secret (2022–23)

+Season 4: Dessert (2023–24)

-Composed of 26 episodes and aired in 2023 and 2024, it revolves around the Dessert Teeniepings, dessert-themed inhabiting the colorful Dessert Village.
-However, a strange phenomenon happens when all the Dessert Teeniepings get released on Earth, after one Teenieping, Puffping, steals the Magic Sugar Ball.
-And now, Romi will have to accomplish her mission as fast as possible, otherwise, the Cake Castle will inevitably collapse!
+Composed of 26 episodes, it aired in 2023 and 2024 and revolves around the Dessert Teeniepings, dessert-themed inhabitants of the colorful Dessert Town.
+However, a strange phenomenon occurs when all the Dessert Teeniepings are released on Earth: after one Teenieping, Puffping steals the Magic Sugar Ball.
+And now, Romi will have to accomplish her mission as fast as possible; otherwise, the Cake Palace will inevitably collapse!